DeShaun Foster

-DeShaun Xavier Foster (born January 10, 1980) is a former American football running back, who currently serves as the running backs coach at UCLA.
-He was drafted by the Carolina Panthers in the second round of the 2002 NFL Draft.
-He played college football at UCLA.
-He is a member of the 2022 class of the UCLA Athletics Hall of Fame.
+DeShaun Xavier Foster (born January 10, 1980) is an American college football coach and former player who most recently served as the head football coach of the UCLA Bruins from 2024 to 2025.
+He played professionally as a running back for six seasons in the National Football League (NFL).
+Foster played collegiately for UCLA, earning All-American honors in 2001.
+He is a member of the UCLA Athletics Hall of Fame.

+Foster was selected by the Carolina Panthers in the second round of the 2002 NFL draft.
+He played five seasons for the Panthers and one for the San Francisco 49ers.
+He became a coach, serving as an assistant coach for the Texas Tech Red Raiders and UCLA.
+The Bruins promoted him to head coach in 2024, but he was fired shortly after the start of his second season in 2025.

-Early years
+Early life

-Foster was born to father Albert and mother Cheryl.
-He attended Tustin High School in Tustin, California, and lettered three times each in football and basketball, and four times in track.
-In football, as a senior, he was named the USA Today Player of the Year and finished his senior season with 3,998 rushing yards and a state single season record 59 touchdowns.
+Foster was born in Charlotte, North Carolina.
+Although he and his family moved to Tustin, California, when he was one year old, Foster continued to visit relatives in Charlotte regularly as a child.
+He attended Tustin High School and lettered three times each in football and basketball, and four times in track.
+As a senior in 1997, he was named the USA Today California Player of the Year and finished the year rushing for 3,998 yards and scoring a state single-season record 59 touchdowns on a Tustin football team that finished runner-up in the state championship against a Santa Margarita Catholic High School team with quarterback Carson Palmer.
 For his career, he rushed for a total of 5,885 yards.

-As a senior, he led his team to the CIF championship game where they lost to Santa Margarita, and QB Carson Palmer.
+Playing career

-College career
+College

-Foster played football at UCLA, where he set a team rushing record for true freshmen with 673 yards and 10 touchdowns on 126 carries in 11 games.
+Foster played football at the University of California, Los Angeles (UCLA), where he set a team rushing record for true freshmen with 673 yards and 10 touchdowns on 126 carries in 11 games.
 The next year, he spent mostly on the bench with an ankle sprain, but still managed to record 375 yards and 6 scores on 111 carries.
 As a junior, he led the Bruins with 1,037 yards, while scoring 13 touchdowns.
-His final year, he posted 1,109 yards with 12 touchdowns; he had six games of over 100 rushing yards.
+In his final year in 2001, Foster posted 1,109 yards with 12 touchdowns; he had six games of over 100 rushing yards.
 He set a school record with a 301-yard game against Washington, and tied a record with four touchdowns (both records since broken by Maurice Jones-Drew).
+He was named a second-team All-American by The Sporting News.
 He ended his college career in the team top 10 in touchdowns, rushing yards, and points scored.